serradura/u-case/README.md

 end
 ```

 As you can see the `Users::ValidatePassword` expects a user as its input.
-So, how it receives the user?
+So, how does it receives the user?
 It receives the user from the `Users::Find` success result!

 And this, is the power of use cases composition because the output